Geoffrey Robinson (politician): Political career

 The Coventry Telegraph’s Simon Gilbert claimed in 2015 that Robinson had told party activists he would step down to allow Greg Beales, Director of Strategy and Planning for the Labour Party and a former aide to Ed Miliband, to contest his seat.
 An email appeared to show Beales and Robinson discussing introductions to prominent members of the local Labour party.
 The email, apparently sent before any announcement of Robinson's resignation, suggested selection of a new MP would take place within two weeks.
 A second email, addressed to senior members of the local party, stated categorically that Mr Robinson would stand down before the next election; it appears the local Labour party was concerned Labour HQ would deprive them of an opportunity to freely choose the next candidate by strongly referencing Beales.
 In the end he did not stand down; Robinson contested and won Coventry North West at the 2015 and 2017 elections.

 Robinson supported Remain in the EU referendum and subsequently voted against the EU Withdrawal Bill, in line with his party's whip.

-In May 2019 it was alleged that Robinson had been a spy for the Communist Czechoslovakian government, shared 87 confidential pieces of defence-related information between 1966 and 1969.
-Robinson is alleged to have had 51 meetings with Czechoslovakian authorities and had also been in contact with Russian KGB agents.
+In May 2019 it was alleged that Robinson had been a spy for the communist Czechoslovak government, shared 87 confidential pieces of defence-related information between 1966 and 1969.
+Robinson is alleged to have had 51 meetings with Czechoslovak authorities and had also been in contact with Russian KGB agents.
 He denied the allegations, stating: "at no time did he ever pass confidential government documents or information to any foreign agent and he did not have access to such material."

 Robinson was among a number of Labour MPs who did not seek re-election at the 2019 general election.